Bible Verses About Friendship

 Hosea 14:3 – “We will never again say ‘Our gods’ to what our own hands have made, for in you the fatherless find compassion.”

-Final Reflections: The Essence of True Friendship
+The Sacred Weight of Friendship